Imagine a world where you wake up in the morning without a pit in your stomach.

 - have a consistent visual presence that suits your brand and personality — it’s beautiful and you are proud of it

 AND you don’t need to be in charge of making any of that work.

 In this world, you are not alone.
 You aren’t responsible for making the right guesses about whether or how to advertise locally, on Facebook, LinkedIn, or Google Ads.
 You know that your website and social media profiles are up to date, beautiful, and get you in front of the people who need your help right now.

 As the sun sets in your new world and day turns to night, you do not toss and turn, worrying that you are doing it wrong or not doing enough.
 You put your head on your pillow and rest.

 And you wake up the next morning and say (as loudly as you like): “I got this.
 Let’s GO!”

 There is intelligent life here (and it is friendly).

 My name is Susie Baity.

-I have incredible respect for what it takes emotionally and financially to strike out on your own.
+My business model is rooted in deep respect for what it takes emotionally and financially to strike out on your own.
 I understand that every decision to invest in your business comes out of your pocket, not from a corporate slush fund.
-For non-profits, every dollar spent on something other than your core mission must be carefully weighed.
 I get it and I’m here to help.

 You know what you should do…